Straub Brewery: The Eternal Tap

-The most popular tourist attraction at Straub Brewery is the Eternal Tap.
-Located just off the production floor, visitors are invited to sample an ever-changing selection of Straub's flagship and craft beers at the Eternal Tap.
+A popular tourist attraction at Straub Brewery is the Eternal Tap.
+Located just off the production floor, visitors are invited to sample an diverse selection of Straub's flagship and craft beers at the Eternal Tap.

 The Eternal Tap has garnered national and international attention in such media outlets as the Associated Press, the Maui News in Hawaii, the Salem Evening News in Massachusetts, the Orlando Sentinel in Florida, the Saginaw News in Michigan, and the Toronto Star in Canada.

 In naming Straub Brewery one of the "5 Best Places in America to Drink American Beer," Fodor's Travel specifically cited the Eternal Tap: "For the itinerant beer lover, a trip to St. Marys, Pennsylvania has the childlike appeal on par with winning the "Golden Ticket" to Willy Wonka's Chocolate Factory—only there, instead of finding the Everlasting Gobstopper, you will find the 'Eternal Tap', where drinkers 21 and older can sample what seems like an infinite amount of ice-cold, delicious Straub beer."

 In the March 1, 1992, edition of the Pittsburgh Press Sunday Magazine, journalist Bob Batz Jr. wrote: "Another legend has to do with another kind of locally prized gold—beer—that is said to flow freely and forever, ala the Fountain of Youth, from something called 'the Eternal Tap.'
 Thirsty souls seek the tap near the center of St. Marys, and usually find it.
 The Eternal Tap is real."